 Turtl outperformed the competition, HANDS DOWN.
 And with Turtl’s data to prove readership numbers in more detail, the client would be able to charge more for ad space.
 Hurray!
 Go us.

 The design team were not on board.
 They weren’t keen on leaving their current ways of working behind.
-But so what, right?
+So what, right?
 Using Turtl would literally increase revenue opportunities.
 A no brainer, surely!

 It turns out the designers were a dominant force in the decision-making process, and they didn’t care about the data.
 The more senior stakeholder recognised the importance of the data but didn’t want to undermine the team.